Explore the romantic city of Uji (宇治) in one day

 My itinerary here involves spending one full day in Uji, returning to Kyoto in time for supper.
 However, if you don’t have a full day to spare, you may want to make half-a-day trip to Uji.

 A practical itinerary will include flexibility for poor weather conditions and to spend more time at a particular site than another given its importance.
-You can read a previous blog I wrote on 5 Reasons Why Travel Planning is Important here.
+You can read a previous blog I wrote on 5 Reasons Why Planning is Important in Travel here.

 Is Uji worth visiting?